huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-compounding-effect.md

 > _“All I want to know is where I’m going to die, so I’ll never go there.”_

+> _“It is remarkable how much long-term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.”_ [^2] [^3]

 > _“I just try to avoid being stupid.
 I have a way of handling a lot of problems—I put them in what I call my ‘too hard pile,’ and just leave them there.
-I’m not trying to succeed in my too hard pile.”_ [^2]
+I’m not trying to succeed in my too hard pile.”_ [^4]

 ---